-Filing a workers’ comp claim in Bloomington, IN should be easy but that it isn’t always the case.
+Filing a workers’ compensation claim in Bloomington, Indiana should be easy but that it isn’t always the case.
 Sometimes employers and/or their insurance companies deny or delay workers’ comp claims.
 This can make it much more difficult for an employee who is already struggling to recover from a painful workplace injury.
 In many cases, the employee is out of work, bills are piling up, and the stress is beginning to take its toll on the employee and the entire family.

 What is Workers’ Compensation?

 According to the U.S. Bureau of Labor Statistics (BLS), almost 3 million nonfatal workplace illnesses and injuries were reported in 2014.
-This represented about 3.2 illnesses or workplace injuries per 100 full time workers in the private sector.
+This represented about 3.2 illnesses or workplace injuries per 100 full-time workers in the private sector.
 Approximately 722,300 injury and illness cases were reported for state and local government workers which works out to about 5 cases per 100 full-time workers.

-Indiana’s workers’ comp laws require most employers to carry workers’ compensation insurance; however, some employers may not meet their legal obligations for a variety of reasons.
+Indiana’s workers’ compensation laws require most employers to carry workers’ compensation insurance; however, some employers may not meet their legal obligations for a variety of reasons.
 If you have been hurt on the job, you need to report the incident to your employer immediately and ask for the name and contact information for your employer’s workers’ comp carrier.